Kompjoeter/KompjoeterArchived/README.md

 - **Graduated in 'Art: Decoration and Restoration'**
 - **Self-Taught in (mostly) Front-End skills**

 Having spent most of my life pursuing art, my interest in programming came as a surprise.
-I find it offers both a breadth and depth, yet is more tangible and less subjective than art.
+I find it offers both breadth and depth, yet is more tangible and less subjective than art.
 It's a fresh wind I mean to explore further.

 Currently, I am focused on improving my front-end skills but I'm also very excited about Generative Art, Procedural Generation and Game Development.
 When I can find the time I paint on canvas and I'm curious to someday combine this with my interest in programming.